ueberdosis/tiptap/docs/src/docPages/api/nodes/task-item.md

 This extension renders a task item list element, which is a `<li>` tag with a `data-type` attribute set to `taskItem`.
 It also renders a checkbox inside the list element, which updates a `checked` attribute.

-This extension doesn’t require any JavaScript framework, it’s based on plain JavaScript.
+This extension doesn’t require any JavaScript framework, it’s based on Vanilla JavaScript.

 ## Installation
 ```bash